MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 #### Get offline-licensed app package for Migration Launcher

 1. Shop for the app and add it to your group inventory.
 Select **Shop for my group** and search for **Surface Hub 2S OS Migration Launcher – Microsoft Teams Rooms**.
 (Alternatively, search via the app ID: **9P81T95QGN1P**).
 2. On the app page, for License type, select **Offline** > **Get the app**.
 This adds the app to your Microsoft Store for Business group inventory.
 After you see a "toast message" indicating you successfully added the app to your library, select **Manage**, as shown in the following figure.
-(Note that the Manage button has replaced Get the app button).
+(Note that the Manage button has replaced the Get the app button).

 ![Screenshot that shows how to enable offline apps in Microsoft Store for Business](images/store-for-business-migration-app.png)

 3. After you select **Manage**, the page listing for the Migration Launcher app is displayed.
 Wait a few moments for the spinner to complete and the Download portion of the resulting page to appear.
-4. Under Download package for offline use, select the desired architecture (X64, X86, ARM).
+4. Under **Download package for offline use**, select your desired architecture (X64, X86, ARM).
 We recommend using x86.
 5. Select **Package details** and choose **Download** to initiate the download of the MsixBundle for the package identity name: **Microsoft.SurfaceHUBMTROSTriggerApp**.

 ![Screenshot of Download app](images/hub2s-migration-app-download.png)